sayori1/inverse_kinematics/README.md

+Two realizations of IK:
-Simple realization of inverse kinematics for a two points manipulator.
+1) Simple for a two point manipulator
+2) For a multipoint manipulator